Moldovița

-A Latin-rite Catholic Diocese of Moldovița with see here existed from 1418 to 1550.
+A Latin-rite Catholic Diocese of Moldovița existed here from 1418 to 1550.

 Demographics

 According to the 2002 Romanian census, there were 5,021 people living in the commune.
 The national composition thereof was:

 As for language, in 2002 the composition was:

 Administration and local politics

 Communal council

 The commune's current local council has the following political composition, according to the results of the 2020 Romanian local elections: